Dependable-Call-Exchange/skypeparser/docs/development/API_USAGE.md

 ## Overview

 The Skype Parser API provides a RESTful interface for processing Skype export files.
 It allows you to upload Skype export files, process them through the ETL pipeline, and retrieve the results.
+The API supports both synchronous and asynchronous processing, depending on the file size.

 ## API Server Setup